OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

  ### Day 37: March 22, 2018
+**Today's Progress:** Keep working on challenge JavaScript Calculator from #freeCodeCamp.
+Also played a created game from tutorial on MDN with pure JS.[GAME](https://codepen.io/OleksSobol/pen/yKXVdw)

+### Day 37: March 22, 2018
 **Today's Progress:** Worked on challenge JavaScript Calculator from #freeCodeCamp.
 Looked into game development in javascript!